mazen-mardini/libpahmm/README.md

 # paHMM-Tree Library for Python and C
-paHMM-Tree stands for "pairwise statistical phylogenetic distance estimation using pair hidden Markov models.
+paHMM-Tree is short for "pairwise statistical phylogenetic distance estimation using pair hidden Markov models".
 It's a tool developed by Marcin Bogusz and Simon Whelan.
 This library, "**libpahmm**" exposes the tool's capabilities to **Python** as well as **C**.

 ## What is libpahmm?